dschmeh/seoR/README.md

 ```

 ## Google Pagespeed-API R
-The pageSpeed-Function allows you to retrieve Data from Googles Pagespeed API.
+The pageSpeed-Function allows you to retrieve Data from Googles Pagespeed API (v4 Versions).
 You will get a Value between 0 and 100 for each tested Url.
-You can find more information about the API her: https://developers.google.com/speed/docs/insights/v2/getting-started
+You can find more information about the API her: https://developers.google.com/speed/docs/insights/v4/getting-started
 ```
 url<-"https://www.r-project.org/"
 pageSpeed(url)